jainarpit/API-Builder-using-SpringBoot/README.md

 # Project Title
-This project provides service to validate and change user password
+This project provides service to validate and change user password.
+It validates if the new password follows the pattern.

 ## Getting Started
 The project is hosted on github.